 What days of the week are practices?

-Please see our website under the CLUB REC tab for Mini practice times by region.
+Please see our website under the Program tab for Mini practice times by region.

 Can International Students play in the league?